Subscribe to the NIP mailing list to get the latest NIP updates from the Department.

 User guides for the NSW Vaccine Centre are as follows:

-This toolkit guides you through the steps to apply for and receive a VAN, enabling you to order and administer NIP vaccines.
+This VAN Toolkit and VAN Checklist guides you through the steps to apply for and receive a VAN, enabling you to order and administer NIP vaccines.

 Complete the New Vaccine Ordering Account form – for GPs, RACFs, and pharmacists.